-After bidding goodbye to the cosy winters, the onset of spring welcomes us with the daylight, leaves on the trees, long evenings and the inevitably exciting Holi- the festival of colours.
-It is celebrated all over India.
+After bidding goodbye to the cosy winters, the onset of spring welcomes us with the daylight, leaves on the trees, long evenings and the inevitably exciting.
+As India celebrates Holi- the festival of colours.
 ‘Holi festival India’- the other name for love, abundant colours, delicacies and joy.

-Holi is celebrated on the full moon day (Purnima) in the month of Phalgun (February-March) and is marked as a national holiday in India and Nepal.
+The celebrations of Holi occurs on the full moon day (Purnima) in the month of Phalgun (February-March) and is a national holiday in India and Nepal.
 A regional holiday in other countries.

-When Holi festival is celebrated, people transcending their differences paint each other with coloured water.
+When there are celebrations of Holi, people transcending their differences paint each other with colour in mixture with water .
 It is also the time to unite, forgetting all resentments and all types of bad feelings towards each other.
-On this one day only, the license is given for the usual rankings of caste, gender, status, and age to be reversed.
-However, at its conclusion, the ordered patterns of society are reasserted and renewed.
+On this one day only, there are a reverasal in the usual rankings of caste, gender, status, and age.
+However, at its conclusion, there is a reversal and renewation in the usual patterns of societial strucutre.

 ‘Holi festival India’ celebrates the agriculture, commemorates good spring harvests and the fertile lands.
 For countless Hindus, Holi- the festival of colours marks the beginning of the New Year as well as an occasion to reset and renew ruptured relationships.
 A time to end conflicts and rid themselves of accumulated emotional impurities from the past.